Navigating the skies: Your essential guide to drone operations with Altitude Angel

 Click here for more information and to download our drone operator tools.

-Use the map to navigate to your intended flight area, making sure relevant airspace and ground hazard layers are switched on in the app or dashboard.
+Use the map in Drone Assist, Operator Portal or dronesafetymap.com to navigate to your intended flight area, making sure relevant airspace and ground hazard layers are switched on in the app or dashboard.
 Zoom in or out to get a clear view of any zones you need to be aware of.

-If your flight intersects a zone/s, tap or click on the coloured zone area to bring up the legend.
-You can access more details, including any restrictions, by clicking on the relevant zone on the legend.
+Different types of ‘zone’ are shown on the maps as coloured areas (see below).
+If your proposed flight intersects a zone/s on the map, tap or click on the coloured area to bring up the explanatory legend.
+More details on that area, including any restrictions, can be viewed by clicking on the relevant zone on the legend.

 Note: Some zones are for information only, so always read the summary to understand any restrictions or notices that apply.

-Different airspace types and restrictions in Drone Assist
+Different airspace types, map filter and airspace restrictions in Drone Assist (mobile)

 Drone safety map filters and colour types